webplatform/docs-wpd/Community/Meetings/General/index.md

-Web Platform content architecture meetings occur on Wednesdays, 17:00 UTC / 12:00 ET / 9:00 PT.
+Web Platform content architecture meetings occur on Thursdays, 20:00 UTC / 15:00 ET / Noon PT.

 {{Note | Each week we will decide if next week's meeting is necessary. }}